joost-morsink/FF-admin-module/doc/arch/database.md

 ## Processing events

 Each and every event that is processed is first entered into the `Event` table.
-A primary key (auto incerement) is assigned to the event, and it is checked the timestamp is not before the last timestamp.
+A primary key (auto incerement) is assigned to the event, and the chronology is checked by file_timestamp first, then timestamp.

 The metadata events and the '_New donation_' event perform a single insert/update on the database table that corresponds to the event.